-Do you feel it?
-That cold breeze starting early in the morning here in Arizona?
-Fall is just days away and the cooler weather almost feels like a sign of relief after another hot summer.
+It's been subtle but have you started to feel those temperatures begin to lower?
+Fall is just weeks away and the cooler weather almost feels like a sign of relief after another hot summer.

-Fall, like all seasons of the year, comes with its own challenges and needs to preparing your home to avoid water damage issues.
-We recommending following these five important tips to avoid your Arizona home from a water damage emergency this fall!
+Fall, like all seasons of the year, comes with its own challenges and needs to prepare your home to avoid water damage issues.
+We recommend following these four important tips to avoid your Arizona home from a water damage emergency this fall!

 Disconnect Your Garden Hose

 Depending on where you live in the State of Arizona your home may be prone to freeze damage.
 As the weather begins to drop, your time of watering the lawn might begin to diminish throughout the rest of the year.
 Simply disconnect your outside garden and use an insulate cover to protect it from freezing when the temperatures really start to drop.
 Especially in Northern Arizona.

 The Falls season comes the drop of leaves and pine needles, which can clog your gutters and downspouts.
 With any kind of heavy rainfall or snow these wet leaves and debris can plug downspouts and lead to overflow in your gutters that can pour into soffits, basement window wells, penetrate siding, and wall cavities.

 When this happens your home can become subject to indoor water damage and mold growth.
 Take the time now and throughout fall to ensure your gutters are removed from excess debris to avoid a water damage emergency and restoration.